Easy Coconut Macaroons

-These vegan chocolate-dipped coconut macaroons are easy to make with just 4 simple ingredients.
+These easy vegan coconut macaroons are easy to make with just 4 simple ingredients.
 Perfect for Christmas or anytime of year!

 - easy to make with just 4 simple ingredients needed